Jadoking/githubforker/README.md

 2. login at `localhost:8000/admin`
 3. After a user is created and logged in you can add a `Github User Info` object you can do this at `localhost:8000/admin/repo/githubuserinfo`
 4. once that is setup you can use the endpoint for the authenticated user
+5. You can also visit `localhost:8000/repo/` if you want to click a hyperlink to fork the repo

+If you visit `localhost:8000/repo` without adding Github User Info it will show you a link to the admin page to add it

 The api endpoint to create a fork is as follows